 Because the Havanese breed is playful and alert, they are extremely trainable with a cooperative disposition.
 Typically, they will present little feistiness during training and the Havanese standard shows them to be very docile, friendly animals.

-While small in stature—typically standing between 8-1/2-inches and 11-inches tall at the withers—the physical size of this toy dog breed belies its strength and muscular build.
+While small in stature—typically standing between 8 1/2-inches to 11-inches tall at the withers—the physical size of this toy dog breed belies its strength and muscular build.
 It can work as a guard dog.
 It will only barks if it thinks it is being approached by a stranger and will quickly stop the vocal warning upon learning that its owner acknowledges the approaching person.

 Havanese Showdog Requirements

 In the show ring, the coats of the Havanese should appear brushed and clean.
 Any trimming of the coat, other than around the extreme bottom of the feet, will lose the dog points in competition.
-When judging the Havanese standards, its typical height will be between eight-and-a-half to 11-inches.
-Ideally, the animal should measure between nine and 10-and-a-half-inches, measured at the withers.
+When judging the Havanese standards, its typical height will be between 8 1/2 to 11-inches.
+Ideally, the animal should measure between 9 and 10 1/2-inches, measured at the withers.